flatironinstitute/sciware/44_SummerIntro/1-claude.md

     - My experience?
 Don't buy the hype.

-# Ways to use Claude for research software
+# Understanding vs Productivity: Ways to use Claude in Research Software

 <style>
 .spectrum-row {